reanderson89/ms_fastapi/tests/postman/README.md

 - Gets the 2nd service for the test user, should get the service back
 - Updates the user service, should succeed
 - Does a bulk update of services
+- Deletes all users and services

-You should see 17 tests pass
+You should see 24 tests pass